Bakassi conflict

-Background
+Cameroonian-Nigerian border conflict

-Early years of disputes
+Early years of disputes (1960s–1981)

 After the independence of both Nigeria and Cameroon in 1960, the status of British Cameroons was unclear.
 A United Nations-sponsored and supervised plebiscite took place the following February resulting in the northern part of the territory voting to remain part of Nigeria, while the southern part voted for reunification with Cameroon.
 The northern part of British Cameroons was transferred to Nigeria the following June, while the southern part joined Cameroon in October.
 However, the land and maritime boundaries between Nigeria and Cameroon were not clearly demarcated.
 One of the resultant disputes was in the Bakassi Peninsula, an area with large oil and gas reserves, which had been de facto administered by Nigeria.
 In the early 1960s, Nigeria recognised that the peninsula was not a historical part of Nigeria.
 Nigeria claimed that the British had made an agreement with the local chiefs for protection, and that the resultant border of 1884 should be the official border.
 Cameroon claimed that the British–German border agreements in 1913 should demarcate the border between the two countries.
 The dispute was not a major issue between the two countries until the Nigerian President, Yakubu Gowon, was overthrown by General Murtala Mohammed in July 1975.
 Mohammed claimed that Gowon had agreed to transfer Bakassi to Cameroon when he signed the Maroua Declaration in June.
 Mohammed's government never ratified the agreement, while Cameroon regarded it as being in force.